 Randle Hill Vineyard

-"Orange Is The New White."
+"Orange Is The New White." (no oranges were harmed)

 Others call it The New Rosé.
 Rather than the “new rosé,” consider orange wines an anti-rosé, with something of an inverse production process: While rosés are made from red grapes, with their skins removed early in the maceration time, orange wines are made from white grapes, which can stay with their skins—and even stems for an extended period, giving these wines a tannic structure that rosés generally lack.
 Orange wines predate white wines and their distinctive character evolved organically as part of a culture of wine and food.